NDAK16004U Mobile Computing (MC)

 Several internal examiners.

 Oral exam, 20-minutes, based on the project report.
-The report must be resubmitted (no later than two weeks before the re-exam date) for the student to qualify for the re-exam.
+The report must be resubmitted individually or as a group report (no later than two weeks before the re-exam date) for the student to qualify for the re-exam.

 Criteria for exam assesment